Naked as Nature Intended

 Naked as Nature Intended (U.S. title: As Nature Intended) is a 1961 British nudist film produced and directed by George Harrison Marks and starring Pamela Green.
 It was the first film from producers Tony Tenser and Michael Klinger.

 Plot

-Three young women, Pamela, Petrina and Jacky, hire a car and embark on a motoring holiday of the English countryside.
+Three young women, Pamela, Petrina and Jacky, hire a 1960 Buick Invicta and embark on a motoring holiday of the English countryside.
 They meet up with two garage attendants Bridget and Angela who decide to take a hiking holiday.
 They tour Somerset, Devon and Cornwall, visiting Stonehenge, Tintagel, Clovelly, the Minack Open Air Theatre, Bedruthan Steps and Land's End.
 The women end up at a nudist camp at Land's End and, once there, Angela and Bridget, who are nudists, persuade the others to remove their clothes and lose their inhibitions.